Applies To:Show Versions

 Other load balancing hosts map virtual servers to a series of content hosts.

-Figure 2.3 illustrates the hierarchy of how the 3-DNS manages virtual servers.
+Figure 2.3 illustrates the hierarchy of how the 3-DNS Controller manages virtual servers.

 Planning issues for the network setup

-After you finish running the Setup utility, and connect each system to the network, you can set up the network and load balancing configuration on one 3-DNS, and let the sync group feature automatically broadcast the configuration to the other 3-DNS systems in the network.
-You do not have to configure the 3-DNS systems individually, unless you are planning an advanced configuration that requires different configurations for different data centers, or you are configuring the 3-DNS systems from the command line.
+After you finish running the Setup utility, and connect each system to the network, you can set up the network and load balancing configuration on one 3-DNS Controller, and let the sync group feature automatically broadcast the configuration to the other 3-DNS Controllers in the network.
+You do not have to configure the 3-DNS Controllers individually, unless you are planning an advanced configuration that requires different configurations for different data centers, or you are configuring the 3-DNS Controllers from the command line.

-Tip: If you are configuring additional 3-DNS systems in a network that already has a 3-DNS in it, please review Chapter 11, Adding a 3-DNS to an Existing Network .
+If you are configuring additional 3-DNS Controllers in a network that already has a 3-DNS Controller in it, please review Chapter 10, Adding a 3-DNS Controller to an Existing Network .

 During the network setup phase, you define four basic aspects of the network layout, in the following order: